EnterpriseDB/tpa/docs/src/architecture-M1.md

 A Postgres cluster with a primary and a streaming replica, one Barman server, and any number of additional replicas cascaded from the first one.
-This architecture is suitable for testing, demonstrating and learning.
-We plan to release a production primary/standby architecture for TPA in the near future.
+This architecture is suitable for production and is also suited to testing, demonstrating and learning due to its simplicity and ability to be configured with no proprietary components.

 In default configuration this architecture uses open source software only.
 To use subscription-only EDB software with this architecture